New national monument comes after more than a decade of advocacy by Native nations

 Presidents of both parties have used the Antiquities Act for more than a century to create national monuments.
 In more recent memory, President Clinton in 1996 created the 1.7-million-acre Grand Staircase-Escalante National Monument in Utah, and the 176,000-acre Canyons of the Ancients National Monument in Colorado in 2000.

 The new monument will encompass lands on both the Grand Canyon's north and south rims.
-North of the park it's high-elevation ponderosa pine forest, at about 8,000 feet above sea level, and to the south its mixed vegetation with pinyon pine and junipers.
+North of the park it's a high-elevation ponderosa pine forest, at about 8,000 feet above sea level, and to the south, it's mixed vegetation with pinyon pine and junipers.
 There's also a section of desert landscape along the Colorado River outside of the park that'll be protected.
 It's an extremely ecologically diverse area that contains many seeps and springs that feed the river.